 1. Join #GivingTuesday.

-The rest of these tips don’t really make sense if you aren’t participating… List yourself on GivingTuesday.org/join
+The rest of these tips don’t really make sense if you aren’t participating… GivingTuesday.org has great resources and a way to list your organization GivingTuesday.org/join

 2. Draft a Giving Tuesday quarterback.

 Have an internal point person executing the plan and creating a wrap up analysis with learnings for next year (this doesn’t have to be your classic fundraising person either).
 Have them recruit a team of volunteers and super supporters from your network.
 Go the extra step: Give this group a title like #GivingTuesday Advisory Council (making this a bonus Giving Tuesday idea).

 3. Create a PUBLIC calendar invite

 Create a public calendar invite on Google (and others) to remind your audience to take action on Giving Tuesday.
 You can add specific instructions and links in the invite and start sending it out in emails to supporters weeks before the actual day.
 This will give you a way to give an early action that will then show up on their calendar, phones, and even e-watches, increasing the chances people will act!

 - iCal: here is a guide for how to create your public calendar invite on iCal using the icloud login.